Meet the Characters

 Vista House

-Mt.
-Spokane draws in skiers, snowboarders, snowshoers, cross country skiers, and now flying-sledding kid goats!
+Mount Spokane draws in skiers, snowboarders, snowshoers, cross country skiers, and now flying-sledding kid goats!
+Every year this mountain transforms into a winter wonderland.

 Bloomsday